-From the rainbow gradient to the fact that the Devil Rays never topped 70 wins in these, three MLB seasons is enough to never bring them back.
+From the rainbow gradient on either the gray or white uniforms to the fact that the Devil Rays never topped 70 wins in these, three MLB seasons is enough to never bring them back.
 But alas, they still made a return in 2018.

 16. Maryland Terrapins (2011)